catppuccin/musicbee/README.md

 ## Development

-Currently only working on this whenever I feel like it, so progress has been fairly sporadic
+Currently only working on this whenever I have time for it, so progress has been fairly sporadic
 ### Things to do

 -   [x] Basic theme